webgptorg/promptbook/packages/cli/README.md

 console.info(outputParameters);
 ```

-This is simmilar to compilation process, during the build time the `promptbook make` command will check promptbooks for errors, convert them to the more optimized format and build knowledge base (RAG) for the library.
+This is simmilar to compilation process, during the build time the `promptbook make` command will check promptbooks for errors, convert them to the more optimized format and build knowledge base (RAG) for the pipeline collection.

 There is also a javascript and json format available.